Armando Coroneaux

-Armando Coroneaux Isidoro (born 2 July 1985) is a Cuban international footballer who plays for the Cuba national football team.
+Armando Coroneaux Isidoro (born 2 July 1985) is a former Cuban international footballer who played for the Cuba national football team and FC Camagüey his entire career.

 CLub career

 Coroneaux has played his entire career for Camagüey and scored 100 league goals for the club.

 International career

 He made his international debut for Cuba in a February 2008 friendly match against Guyana and has earned a total of 22 caps, scoring 4 goals.
 He represented his country in 1 FIFA World Cup qualifying matches.
 He scored a brace against Panama in only his fourth international game.

 He was called up to the Cuba team for the 2015 CONCACAF Gold Cup.
 He played in Cuba's opening game against Mexico, a 6–0 loss.

 International goals

 Scores and results list Cuba's goal tally first.